A perfect trip… until it wasn’t

 Equipment pierced by bullets.
 Destroyed gear.
 Physical evidence impossible to deny.

-And, finally, the confession of one of their captors, Ravshan Saripov, who survived the fall.
+And finally, the most unexpected confirmation: one of their captors, “Su” Ravshan Sharipov, survived the fall.

 When asked what happened that night, his answer was direct: